radius logo

 Gravelle, who has a background in manufacturing automation, had been grappling with how to reconfigure warehouse space when he saw researcher Walter Tschinkel pour aluminum into an ant colony and then excavate the structure.

-Inspired by what he saw the ants do, Gravelle and a team of engineers created a new system of storage that replaces rows and aisles of traditional fulfillment centers with a structure that maximizes horizontal and vertical space using robotic shuttles.
+Inspired by what he saw the ants do, Gravelle and a team of engineers created a new system of self storage that replaces rows and aisles of traditional fulfillment centers with a structure that maximizes horizontal and vertical space using robotic shuttles.
 Attabotics’ system reduces warehouse space by 85% and requires just 20% of the workforce that traditional fulfillment centers need.

 Attabotics is part of a growing industry providing automation technology that allows companies to store and handle goods more efficiently.
 The rapid growth of e-commerce has pushed Amazon and other businesses to speed up delivery by opening more, but smaller, fulfillment centers near major metropolitan areas.